mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 name = value
 ```

 I'm not very fond of this, but the `var` keyword would be the **variability permission modifier**.
-Note how even whether the type of `value` has the variability permission, `value` loses it by default when used as lvalue.
-A single `var` can be used to override this behavior while using type inference.
+Note how even whether the _type of the value_ has the variability permission, the _value itself_ loses it by default when used as rvalue.
+A single `var` can be used to override this behavior while still using type inference.

 I considered using `var` just before the value: